dcarver1/carverd/_drafts/deepWork.md

 The extension of these two primary components are obvious.
 The increase connectivity of the economy allows for the more rapid diffusion of information and ideas.
 This means more change.
 One needs to be at the front of the change to remain successful.
 This requires learning and producing quickly.

->  To Learn hard things quickly, you must focus intensely owithout distraction.
+>  To Learn hard things quickly, you must focus intensely without distraction.
 To learn, in other words, is an act of deep work.
-If you're comfortable going deep, you'll be comfortable mastering the increasingly complex sytems and skills needed to thrive in our economy.
-If yo instead remain one of the many for whom depth is uncomfortable and distraction ubiquitous, you shound't expect these systems and skills to come easily to you. page 37
+If you're comfortable going deep, you'll be comfortable mastering the increasingly complex systems and skills needed to thrive in our economy.
+If yo instead remain one of the many for whom depth is uncomfortable and distraction ubiquitous, you shouldn't expect these systems and skills to come easily to you. page 37

 This idea is backed by examination of research about how information is transferred within the brain.
 Use builds the connective structure.
 Focused use allows the more effective building of the structure.